Distributional Anchor Regression: Background

 \subsection{Transformation Models}

-We now switch perspective from models for the conditional mean to the conditional distributions.
+We now switch perspective from models for the conditional mean to modelling conditional distributions.
 Specifically, we consider transformation models \citep{hothorn2014conditional}.
-TMs decompose the conditional distribution of $\rY \given \rx$ into a pre-defined simple distribution function $\pZ$, with log-concave density $\dZ$, and a (semi-) parametric transformation function $\h(\ry \given \rx)$, which is monotone non-decreasing in $\ry$
+TMs decompose the conditional distribution of $\rY \given \rx$ into a pre-defined distribution function $\pZ$, with log-concave density $\dZ$, and a (semi-) parametric transformation function $\h(\ry \given \rx)$, which is monotone non-decreasing in $\ry$

+This way, the problem of estimating a conditional distribution simplifies to estimating (the parameters of) the transformation function $\h = \pZ^{-1} \circ F_{\rY \given \rx}$ (since $\pZ$, called inverse link, is pre-specified and parameter-free).
+Depending on the complexity of $\h$, very flexible conditional distributions can be modelled. \citet{hothorn2018most} give theoretical guarantees for the existence and uniqueness of the transformation function $\h$ for absolute continuous, count and ordered discrete random variables.
+For the sake of generality, $\h$ is parametrized in terms of a basis expansion in the argument $\ry$ which can be as simple as a linear function in $\ry$ or as complex as a basis of splines to approximate a smooth function in $\ry$.